 Oh baby!
 Why are you so big?

-Longview (Texas) – Local press reported a Texas mum giving birth to a 7.3kg baby boy.
+Longview (Texas) – In a case of big babies at birth, a Texas mum was reported giving birth to a 7.3kg baby boy.
 The newborn, named JaMichael, was delivered by Caesarean section to parents, Janet Johnson and Michael Brown on Friday.
 Baby JaMichael broke the local hospital’s weight records and exceeded the predictions made by doctors prior to his birth.

 Proud mother, Janet Johnson, told the Longview News-Journal: ‘We’re just amazed.
 I can’t believe he’s that big.
 A lot of the baby clothes we bought for him will have to be returned.
 They’re already too small for him to wear.’